 Confirm spacing and configure the aeroplane late downwind.
 Reduce power, maintain height, apply carburettor heat early, and trim in preparation for the glide attitude.

-At the 1000-foot area abeam the threshold, the throttle is fully closed and the base turn started.
+In the 1000-foot area abeam the threshold, confirm the throttle is fully closed and the base turn started, considering factors discussed above to achieve 1/3 aim point.

 The approach is judged by reference to the 1/3 aim point, down to about 500 feet AGL.
 At this point the question is asked, "Can the 1/3 aim point be easily reached?".